Foxconn suicides

 The Foxconn suicides were a spate of suicides linked to low pay and brutal working conditions at the Foxconn City industrial park in Shenzhen, China, that occurred alongside several additional suicides at various other Foxconn-owned locations and facilities in mainland China.
 The series of suicides drew media attention, and employment practices at Foxconn—one of the world's largest contract electronics manufacturers—were investigated by several of its customers, including Apple and Hewlett-Packard (HP).

 Events of suicide

 Pre-2010

-While 2010 was a notable year for the company in numbers of suicides; preceding years saw suicides being reported as well.
+While 2010 was a notable year for the company in the number of suicides, preceding years saw suicides being reported as well.